nosuchtim/morph/README.md

 ##Setup
 Clone this Github project and move all of the sensel* files into your project to build against.
 Note: if you are on windows, you do not need sensel_serial_linux.c and if you are on Linux/Mac, you do not need sensel_serial_win.cpp.

 Make sure to look at the sensel_example_read_contacts project under the examples folder to see how to setup your project.
 On Linux/Mac, simply navigate to this project and type in "make" to build the executable.
 On Windows, you will want to open up the read_contacts_win.sln file in Visual Studio and build the project from there.
+Note: this project was created with Visual Studio 2013.

 ##Usage
 Here's a high-level view of how to use this API: